vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/index.md

 - Generate a baseline password policy configuration file based on the default password policy settings per component.
 - Generate a password policy report detailing the password policy settings per component.
 - Generate a password policy report with configuration drift using a password policy configuration file.
-- Update password polices to a desired state using a password policy configuration file.
+- Update password polices to a desired state using a password policy configuration file.=

 The module provides coverage for the following components: